sampsyo/cs6120/content/blog/2019-09-25-faster-interpreter.md

 most of the benefits of Serde's `#[derive(Deserialize)]` magic auto-implementation, and have to implement a tree of deserializers manually.

-The second option seems better: make the IR data types polymorphic and deserialize to a `String` specialization of the types, then run a pass over the program to transform to a numerical specialization of the types.
+The second option is better: make the IR data types polymorphic and deserialize to a `String` specialization of the types, then run a pass over the program to transform to a numerical specialization of the types.
 It's easy to use mutable state in this second transformation, and the use of parametric polymorphism makes the code clean.

-When we tried this, we made a version of the interpreter that compiled, but failed to deserialize JSON correctly.
-Though Serde is usually able to automatically derive deserialization logic for generic types, it seems to have done something unintended for us here - we're still not entirely sure why.
+We've implemented this, and it is working.
+Most of the potential speedup remains untapped - we did not have time in this project to implement parsing of operations into branch-friendly numerical representations.

 # How do we stack up?